 Candidates for a degree must complete an Intent to Graduate form notifying the registrar of their intent to graduate based on the intended graduation date.
 Deadlines for form submission are listed in the Academic Catalog "Intent to Graduate" policy.
-A one-time fee of \$125 is required of all graduates.
+A one-time fee is required of all graduates (fee amounts are available in the King University Catalog).
 Non-participation in the graduation ceremony does not waive the fee.
 All financial obligations must be settled in full before the degree will be conferred or transcripts released.